Barro/java-afl/README.md

 initialization code and keep the JVM running longer than for just one input.

-Instrumentation is done by running JavaAflInstrument program for each class file to instrument:
+Instrumentation is done by running instrumentation program for each class file to instrument:

 ```bash